pnp/generator-teams/generators/app/templates/README.md

 * dist/* - the files required to host the solution
 * package/* - the Teams Tab package (zip file) to be uploaded to Microsoft Teams

+## Express hosting

+If you choose to use [Express](http://expressjs.com/) hosting when you create your Tab project, a file called `./src/server.ts` will be created.
+Node is automatically configured to start this Express server when deployed to Azure.

 ## Deploying to Azure using Git